MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 az ad sp credential reset --id myServicePrincipalID --output json
 ```

-Console output showing the new password in the console, and although not immediately visible, also in the log:
+Console output showing the new password in the console, and also visible in the log:

 ```output
 {